University of Nottingham

 The University of Nottingham is a public research university in Nottingham, England.
-It was founded as University College Nottingham in 1881, and was granted a royal charter in 1948.
+It was founded as University College Nottingham in 1881, and was granted a royal charter as a university in 1948.

-Nottingham's main campus (University Park) with Jubilee Campus and teaching hospital (Queen's Medical Centre) are located within the City of Nottingham, with a number of smaller campuses and sites elsewhere in Nottinghamshire and Derbyshire.
+Nottingham's main campus (University Park), the Jubilee Campus and the main teaching hospital (Queen's Medical Centre) are located within the City of Nottingham, with a number of smaller campuses and sites elsewhere in Nottinghamshire and Derbyshire.
 Outside the UK, the university has campuses in Semenyih, Malaysia, and Ningbo, China.
-Nottingham is organised into five constituent faculties, within which there are more than 50 schools, departments, institutes and research centres.
-Nottingham has more than 46,000 students and 7,000 staff across the UK, China and Malaysia and had an income of £834.7 million in 2023–24, of which £141.6 million was from research grants and contracts, with an expenditure of £615.3 million.
+UK academic operations are organised into five faculties, and the university has more than 46,000 students and 7,000 staff across the UK, China and Malaysia.
+It had an income of £845 million in 2024–25, of which £140.3 million was from research grants and contracts, with an expenditure of £924.2 million.

-The institution's alumni have been awarded one Nobel Prize, a Fields Medal, and a Gabor Medal and Prize.
-The university is a member of the Association of Commonwealth Universities, the European University Association, the Russell Group, Universitas 21, Universities UK, the Virgo Consortium, and participates in the Sutton Trust Summer School programme as a member of the Sutton 30.
+The institution's alumni, staff and former staff have won three Nobel Prizes and a Fields Medal.
+The university is a member of the Russell Group and the international Universitas 21 network.

 History

 Founding

-The University of Nottingham traces its origins to both the founding of an adult education school in 1798, and the University Extension Lectures inaugurated by the University of Cambridge in 1873—the first of their kind in the country.
+The University of Nottingham traces its origins to both the founding of an adult education school in 1798, and the University Extension Lectures inaugurated by the University of Cambridge in 1873, which were launched at Nottingham before expanding to other posts of the country.
 However, the foundation of the university is generally regarded as being the establishment of University College Nottingham, in 1881 as a college preparing students for examinations of the University of London.